 The vitreous is a gel-like fluid in the back of the eye, behind the iris and lens.
 It gives the eye its rigidity and keeps the retina pressed against the back wall of the eye.
-The vitreous is attached to the retina in two places: the optic nerve, and the ora seratta but may stick to the retina in other places as well.
+The vitreous is attached to the retina in two places: the optic nerve and the ora seratta, but it may stick to the retina in other places, as well.

 The vitreous gets its consistency from being 99% water.
 The other components are vitrosin (a type of collagen), phagocytes, hyalocytes of Balazs and hyaluronic acid.

 Phagocytes are white blood cells (part of the immune system) that clean the vitreous of any foreign debris, and the hyalocytes of Balazs recycle the hyaluronic acid.
 There are no blood vessels feeding the vitreous.
 All blood vessels in the back of the eye are contained within the retina.

 How Age Affects the Vitreous: Flashes and Floaters

 As we age, the vitreous liquefies and loses its gelatinous consistency due to the break down of the vitrosin (collagen) and the hyaluronic acid.

 When the collagen breaks down, it sometimes forms chunks in the form of strings, worms, blobs, cobwebs and other shapes that float in the watery vitreous.